 The Commodity Supplemental Food Program (CSFP) works to improve the health of low-income elderly persons at least 60 years of age by supplementing their diets with nutritious USDA Foods.
-Women, infants, and children who were certified and receiving CSFP benefits as of February 6, 2014 can continue to receive assistance until they are no longer eligible under the program rules in effect on February 6, 2014.
 Through CSFP, USDA distributes both food and administrative funds to participating States and Indian Tribal Organizations.

 Learn more about CSFP distribution in Florida at Fresh From Florida or contact your regional coordinator from the list below: